I love a nice crochet ribbed cowl pattern. This one here adds just an extra touch of flare to it.

 ↓ Pin this pattern for later! ↓

-This pattern is featured in E’Claire Makery’s Fall Fashion Blog Hop happening through the month of October 2021.
+This pattern was featured in E’Claire Makery’s Fall Fashion Blog Hop happening through the month of October 2021.

 - Yarn: #3 DK Weight 1 skein (220 yards) Martin’s Lab Comfy DK in Poltergeist or suitable substitute